leisyracuse/MEE416/README.md

 The simpliest way is copy the data in txt file to excel.
 Then on the "**Home**" tab, in the "**Variable**" section, select "**Import Data**" in Matlab.
 For more information https://www.mathworks.com/help/matlab/data-import-and-export.html
 ### 6. Critical load calculation
-The equation given in lecture slide and student lab manual is for fixed-fixed boundary condition.
-Our test is pin-pin condition.
+The equation given in lecture slide and student lab manual is for **fixed-fixed** boundary condition.
+Our test is **pinned-pinned** condition.
 You can search online to find the correct equation.